FlightControl-Master/MOOSE/docs/Contribution_Guide.md

 2. Discuss your idea with the community on Slack.
 Maybe there is a way to do it you didn't even think about, or maybe you could team up with someone who is already working on it!
 3. Create a high level design document.
 It doesn't need to be thorough, but you need to have an idea of which class do you want to write, which class they should inherit from, which methods are needed in each class...
 4. Write an issue on GitHub with your high level design document, apply the label "enhancement", and assign it to yourself.
-5. Create a new branch to work on.
+5. Create a new branch on MOOSE's repository to work on (you will be given contributor access).
 6. Write your code in your branch following the Coding Standards, sync fairly regularly this branch with master, so that you don't have tons of merge conflicts at the end.
 7. When done, write a/some test mission(s) to showcase how to use your feature to the community.
 8. Generate the Luadoc